Sheyenne National Grassland

 Some points of interest to visit while on the Grassland include Iron Springs Creek, the Horseshoe Hills, Old Bridges, Owego Pioneer Cemetery, and an Old Fire Lookout Tower.
 It is also the one end of the North Country National Scenic Trail (NCNST), the longest continuous footpath in the country.
 If you're planning to stay a bit more local, check out the map for the North Country and Oak Leaf Trails.

 The Forest Service administers the Grand River National Grassland as part of the Dakota Prairie Grasslands from the Supervisor's Office in Bismarck, North Dakota.
-The local Sheyenne Ranger District Station is located in Lisbon, North Dakota.
+The local Sheyenne Ranger District Office is located in Lisbon, North Dakota.

 Here are a few images of animals and activities taken in the Sheyenne National Grassland.